Shivam-Jangid/sec-brain/README.md

 ## Overview

-**ProjectX** is a web application designed to help users save and manage links to YouTube videos, LinkedIn posts, or important documents for later viewing.
-With built-in authentication, ProjectX ensures your saved content is private and accessible only to you.
+**Second Brain** is a web application designed to help users save and manage links to YouTube videos, LinkedIn posts, or important documents for later viewing.
+With built-in authentication, Second Brain ensures your saved content is private and accessible only to you.

 ---